zhiyand/slimwriter/readme.txt

 2. Activate the theme through the 'Themes' menu in WordPress
 3. Set the logo URL at Appearence -> SlimWriter Options

+== Limitations ==

+1. The main navigation menu does not support dropdown
+2. The main navigation menu can display 4-5 items at most
+3. The site title/logo area is 175px wide, and thus may cause display issues for sites with names longer than one word, in which case a logo is suggested.

 == Copyright ==

 SlimWriter WordPress Theme, Copyright 2014 SlimTheme.com